Gràcia’s Major Festivity, one the most exciting activities in Barcelona.

 There was one that I found particularly memorable about a dragon and fire.
 It featured a band with drums playing some sort of rumba I loved it!
-That, blending with the spectacle of fire and people jumping in a massive dragon costume like the Chinese videos we see on YouTube (or on TV before that), really made my day.
+That, blending with the spectacle of fire and people jumping in massive dragon costumes like the Chinese videos we see on YouTube (or on TV before that), really made my day.
 I loved it.

 By now, you probably have a good idea of how much fun it can be to visit during Gracia’s Major Festivity.
 I hope we can enjoy the festival soon, once you’ve decided to visit Barcelona while the event is taking place.